 What is time series sales forecasting?

-Time series sales forecasting would give you the ability to inspect every change across your pipeline instead of playing a guessing game or wasting time during your 1:1s or forecast calls reviewing data.
+Time series sales forecasting would give you the ability to inspect every change across your pipeline instead of playing a guessing game or wasting time during your one-on-ones or forecast calls reviewing data.
 You would not only have visibility into deal slippage and conversion rates, but also the ability to predict outcomes and forecast accurately based on historic patterns.

 There’s just one problem.